ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-How does a scientist freshen their breath?
-With experi-mints!
+What's a ninja's favorite type of shoes?
+Sneakers!

 [
-Wed Oct  1 00:30:35 UTC 2025
+Thu Oct  2 00:25:54 UTC 2025
  ]